zoogies/mitsuri/README.md

 ### `/talk`

-Talk to an AI version of mitsuri (slightly conversational)
+Talk to an AI version of mitsuri (conversational)

 #### Options